dante-gpu/dante-backend/README.md

 For support and questions:
 - Create an issue on GitHub
-- Join our Discord community
+- Join our Discord community: [discord.gg/dante-gpu](https://discord.gg/dante-gpu)
 - Check the documentation wiki
+- Email: support@dantegpu.com

+---

+**🎉 Dante GPU Rental Platform - Decentralized GPU Computing for the Future**

+Built with ❤️ by the Dante GPU team